Hosting and bandwidth provided by MacAce.net.

 However, before you even get to those three steps you absolutely should do the following:

-After making at least one backup of your hard drive, verifying the the backups were successful, checking to make sure that your software is compatible and/or you have the funds to upgrade or replace incompatible applications, and accessing your willingness to use your computer to essentially test a new operating system, then you are ready to proceed with Apple's official instructions.
+After making at least one backup of your hard drive, verifying the backups were successful, checking to make sure that your software is compatible and/or you have the funds to upgrade or replace incompatible applications, and accessing your willingness to use your computer to essentially test a new operating system, then you are ready to proceed with Apple's official instructions.

 Officially, you cannot upgrade a Mac running Mac OS X 10.5 "Leopard" directly to Mac OS X Lion, but MacWorld has provided a clever unofficial method of doing so.